-If you have been injured while working as a crew member, you could have a damages claim under the Jones Act.
+If you are a ferry worker and have sustained injuries while carrying out your duties, you could have a damages claim under the Jones Act.
 Contact the Jones Act lawyers at Murphy Law Firm at (225) 269-4928.
 Our experienced team of personal injury attorneys will work hard to ensure that your injury claims are pursued aggressively.